jeremenichelli/personal-site/posts/2015-05-25-why-nobody-knows-about-box-sizing.md

 }
 ```

-Basically all frameworks and style guides like <a href="http://foundation.zurb.com/" target="_blank">Foundation</a>, <a href="http://getbootstrap.com/" target="_blank">Bootstrap</a> and GitHub's <a href="http://primercss.io/" target="_blank">Primer</a> do this because it's way more easy to develop grids and complex layouts.
+Basically all frameworks and style guides like [Foundation](//foundation.zurb.com/), [Bootstrap](//getbootstrap.com/) and GitHub's [Primer](//primercss.io/) do this because it's way more easy to develop grids and complex layouts.

 ## Then, why a lot of developers don't know about it?

 It's really weird that people with years in the field haven't even heard about it in some cases.
 After scratching my head a little, my best guess is that you can survive without it.
 You can still build and mantain complex stuff in CSS without it, though it will be harder to achieve.

-You can survive in the front end world without **border-box**, but I don't know for how long.
+You can survive in the front end world without `border-box`, but I don't know for how long.
 Truth is that once you know about it, it becomes one of the first rules you write every time you start a new project.

 ## Related articles

-If my explanation was a little confusing I suggest <a href="http://www.paulirish.com/2012/box-sizing-border-box-ftw/" target="_blank">Paul Irish's article</a> and <a href="https://css-tricks.com/box-sizing/" target="_blank">CSS Trick's reference page</a> about this.
-You can also download this small html page in this <a href="https://gist.github.com/jeremenichelli/a7f26e5951bfb2b77043" target="_blank">gist</a> I did and see how this property affects an element with the same border, padding, height and width.
+If my explanation was a little confusing I suggest [Paul Irish's article](//www.paulirish.com/2012/box-sizing-border-box-ftw/) and [CSS-Trick reference page](//css-tricks.com/box-sizing/) about this.
+You can also download this small html page in this [gist](//gist.github.com/jeremenichelli/a7f26e5951bfb2b77043) I did and see how this property affects an element with the same border, padding, height and width.

-Something else, there is an <a href="https://css-tricks.com/international-box-sizing-awareness-day/">International box-sizing Awareness Day</a>.
+Something else, there is an [International box-sizing Awareness Day](//css-tricks.com/international-box-sizing-awareness-day/).

 _Yes, this is real._